The Berio Project

 – Luister Magazine CD review (10/10)

-Through this project I hope to inspire audiences and young musicians to appreciate Berio’s music with the same intensity that I do.
+I hope to inspire audiences and young musicians to appreciate Berio’s music with the same intensity that I do.
 I hope that audiences will be intrigued, just as I was, to look deeper into the music of this great composer, and also of his contemporaries and successors.